jhap1982/giveituruguay/2000/2000-06-05 - Compaq Center, Houston, TX, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-The Metro part of JOHN
+4. The Metro part of JOHN
-Scar Tissue
+5. Scar Tissue
-Suck My Kiss
+6. Suck My Kiss
-If You Have to Ask
+7. If You Have to Ask
-Blackeyed Blonde
+8. Blackeyed Blonde
-Otherside
+9. Otherside
-Pea
+10. Pea
-I Could Have Lied
+11. I Could Have Lied
-Easily
+12. Easily
-What Is Soul? jam
+13. What Is Soul? jam
-I Like Dirt
+14. I Like Dirt
-Californication
+15. Californication
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Under the Bridge
+18. Under the Bridge
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+20. Soul to Squeeze
-Search and Destroy
+21. Search and Destroy

 ## Notes